 Keep in mind that, even though the Bank of Canada has asked stores to accept coins and bills, it can't force anyone to accept any form of payment.
 Stores can still refuse to take your cash.

 If your local grocer won't take your money — or you’re still feeling antsy about using cash yourself — you may want to consider getting a debit card that allows unlimited transactions.
-Scotiabank, for example, is currently offering a $300 bonus for new signups, and you can even use the debit card to shop online from the comfort of home.
+Scotiabank, for example, is currently offering a $300 welcome bonus for their Ultimate and Preferred accounts, and you can even use the debit card to shop online from the comfort of home.